 William Yeoman, The West Australian

 William Yeoman: Hello, I’m Will Yeoman, arts writer at The West Australian.
 This year sees the 200th anniversary of the publication of Mary Shelley’s gothic masterpiece, Frankenstein.
-The novel has since sparked countless adaptations for the stage and screen, including Frank Enstein, a dance theatre collaboration between Queensland based performing arts company, The Farm, and WA’s premier contemporary dance company Co3 Australia.
+The novel has since sparked countless adaptations for the stage and screen, including Frank Enstein, a dance theatre collaboration between Queensland based performing arts company, The Farm, and WA’s premier contemporary dance company Co3 Contemporary Dance.
 First performed in 2017 to critical acclaim, Frank Enstein returns to the State Theatre Centre of WA in April, this time with teenagers Wiliam Rees and Luci Young in the lead roles of Frank and Liz, formerly played by adults.
 Co3 dancers Andrew Searle, Talitha Maslin, and Zachary Lopez, return as Frank’s monsters.
-Today we’re joined by Co3 Australia artistic director Raewyn Hill, to tell us more about this extraordinary production.
+Today we’re joined by Co3 Contemporary Dance artistic director Raewyn Hill, to tell us more about this extraordinary production.
 Raewyn, welcome to the studio.